-Application of Product Liability Framework to Al Accidents
+Application of Product Liability Framework to AI Accidents

 In addition to the tort of negligence, many jurisdictions have product liability torts to protect consumers from injuries caused by defective products.
 The defect may relate to the design, the lack of warning or instruction, or manufacturing, and may fall under negligence or strict liability.
-In the latter case, liability exists regardless of intent or knowledge of harm.

-In Canada, a negligence framework is applied to any kind of product liability, which means that the claimant will have to prove that the defendant owed a duty of care that was not met (Thomasen 2021).
+In the latter case, liability exists regardless of intent or knowledge of harm.5 the claimant will have to prove that the defendant owed a duty of care that was not met (Thomasen 2021).
 As in the case of negligence litigation for AI accidents, similar problems with establishing reasonable foreseeability will arise here.